Preparing for and Conducting SURF Research Projects

 This program offers several ways for undergraduates to contribute to a community of research, scholarship and creative performance at UNC-Chapel Hill.
 Participants will be invited to receive appropriate training and serve as peer advisors.
 Participants will also be invited to register for the OUR Speaker’s Bureau and talk about their experiences during Sophomore Reorientation and other campus venues.
 Students meeting program requirements will receive the designation “Carolina Research Scholar” on their transcripts.
-To learn more about the program, including instructions on how to register, please visit the CRS Program page.

 - OUR Fall Reception